osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 # File Integrity Monitoring with osquery

 File integrity monitoring (FIM) is available for Linux and macOS using inotify and FSEvents.
 The daemon reads a list of files/directories from the osquery configuration.
 The actions (and hashes when appropriate) to those selected files populate the [`file_events`](https://osquery.io/schema/current/#file_events) table.
+This guide assumes that events are running (`--disable_events=false`) and that the file_events table has been enabled with `--enable_file_events=true`.

 To get started with FIM, you must first identify which files and directories you wish to monitor.
 Then use *fnmatch*-style, or filesystem globbing, patterns to represent the target paths.
 You may use standard wildcards `*`/`**` or SQL-style wildcards `*%*`: